5 things your teen needs to know about her first “real” job

 (Download a printable PDF of this graphic here.)

-2. Don’t blow your whole paycheck at the mall.
+2. Don’t blow your whole paycheck at the amusement park.

 Your kid’s summer workplace is a palace full of temptations.
-If she isn’t careful, she may squander her earnings before she even leaves the building.
-It’s important that she have the freedom to use some of what she earns to buy things she wants—clothes, music, pizza with friends, etc. But talk to her about setting savings goals before she starts work—especially putting some money aside for college.
+If she isn’t careful, she may squander her earnings before she even leaves the grounds.
+However, she must have the freedom to use some of what she earns to buy things she wants.
+Talk to her about setting savings goals before she starts work—especially putting some money aside for college.
 Not only will this establish good habits that she can carry forward into her adult working life, but it will also shield her from a syndrome that University of Michigan scholar Jerald G. Bachman has called “premature affluence.”
 In a nutshell, that’s teens having lots of spare cash to spend on themselves while their parents are still covering the basics, which causes them to get accustomed to a lifestyle they won’t be able to afford once they start footing the bill for those basics.

 3. Open a Roth IRA.